 - Meet certain minimum size & liquidity requirements

-You can download an Excel spreadsheet of all 57 (with metrics that matter) by clicking the link below:
+You can download an Excel spreadsheet of all 64 Dividend Aristocrats (with important financial metrics such as dividend yields and payout ratios) by clicking the link below:

 In the meantime, investors can collect their dividends, and see those dividends grow over time.
-This article will discuss the key changes taking place in the grocery industry, then list the top grocery stocks ranked in order of expected returns.
+This article will discuss the top 6 grocery stocks ranked in order of expected returns.

 Table of Contents